 You’re Experiencing Inflammation

 Believe it or not, the cervix can become inflamed, causing a change in cervical cells leading to an abnormal pap smear.
-There’s a couple of issues that can trigger inflammation.
+There are a couple of issues that can trigger inflammation.

 Hyperkeratosis is widely associated with skin inflammation, but it can occur on the cervix and lead to a negative Pap smear.
 In addition, it causes dried skin cells on the surface of the cervix and may indicate infection.
 Primarily hyperkeratosis occurs with the usage of a diaphragm or cervical cap.

 Experiencing the above condition does not always mean further evaluation is required.
 However, your doctor may decide a 6-month follow-up is appropriate.
-On the other hand, if these dried skin cells are still present at your follow-up appointment, a colposcopy may be performed.
+On the other hand, a colposcopy may be performed if these dried skin cells are still present at your follow-up appointment.